-It has been just over 5 years since Joshua was born but I don’t think that I have ever written my birth story or gone into too much detail.
-Most of you will know, that I live with PTSD, depression, anxiety and memory loss – most of which comes from the birth of our son.
+It has been just over 5 years since Joshua was born but I don’t think that I have ever wrote my birth story or gone into too much detail.
+Most of you will know that I live with PTSD, depression, anxiety and memory loss – most of which is linked to the birth of our first son.
 While I did have some minor mental health problems before pregnancy, they have developed and become so much worse since.

 Fast forward to 2014, I was expecting my first child.
 On 31st August 2014, I had not felt Joshua move or kick all day, so we went up to the hospital for a check-up.
 Luckily, I hadn’t left it too long (I was already feeling bad about leaving it until 7pm).
 Joshua’s heart rate was quite low and seeing as I was already 3 days late, they decided to keep me in to induce me in the morning.
 By the time they had done all the checks it was 1am, so they decided it was best (and baby was okay enough apparently) to wait until morning for me to get some sleep.